os4-ivmb/backyardhero_pyro/README.md

 *   **Expanded Hardware Support:**
     *   Developing more pre-designed hardware modules, maybe a DMX module instead of an 8 cue.
     *   Official support and documentation for Raspberry Pi as a dedicated host device.
-*   **Advanced Show Synchronization:** Exploring options for synchronizing shows with music or other external triggers.
+*   **Advanced Show Synchronization:** Pyromusical support is now available - upload audio files and sync cues to music with waveform visualization.
 *   **Community Features:** Building a platform or forum for users to share show files, hardware mods, and experiences.
 *   **Comprehensive Documentation:** Expanding documentation for developers, hardware builders, and end-users.
 *   **Windows Native Support:** Improving native Windows support beyond the current Docker-based `start.bat`.